Own-Data-Privateer/hoardy-web/README.md

 # <span id="highlights"/>Highlights

-`Hoardy-Web` browser extension runs under desktop versions of both Firefox- and Chromium-based browsers as well as under Firefox-for-Android-based browsers.
+[The `Hoardy-Web` browser extension](./extension/) runs under desktop versions of both Firefox- and Chromium-based browsers as well as under Firefox-for-Android-based browsers.

 `Hoardy-Web`'s main workflow is to passively collect and archive `HTTP` requests and responses (and, if you ask, also [`DOM` snapshots](./extension/page/help.org#faq-snapshot), i.e. the contents of the page after all `JavaScript` was run) directly from your browser as you browse the web.